alexanderguzhva/smalltopk/article/main5.md

         std::make_unique<smalltopk::IndexFlatL2SmallTopKFactory>(kernel);
     pq.assign_index = index_assign_factory->operator()(pq.dsub);

-    // don't forget to synchronize the lifetime of `assign_index` field,
+    // don't forget to take care of the lifetime of `assign_index` field,
     //   because ProductQuantizer does not own this pointer
 ```
 or